-- (vi)Fences: - (vii) Off-site improvement; - (viii) Appurtenant recreational facilities, and - (ix)Other similar items. - H New Home Warranty "New Home Warranty" means a series of written promises made by a Builder as provided in this Homeowners Manual. - I. Owner The "Owner" is defined as the original purchaser(s) and all subsequent owners (if any) who take both title and possession of the designated home within the applicable warranty periods for residential purposes. - J. Plumbing Systems "Plumbing Systems" means: - 1.
+- (iii) Boundary walls; - (iv) Retaining walls not necessary for the structural stability of the new home; - (v) Landscaping; - (vi) Fences; - (vii) Off-site improvement; - (viii) Appurtenant recreational facilities, and - (ix) Other similar items. - H. New Home Warranty - "New Home Warranty" means a series of written promises made by a Builder that meets the requirements of this subtitle. - I. Owner The "Owner" is defined as the original purchaser(s) and all subsequent owners (if any) who take both title and possession of the designated home within the applicable warranty periods for residential purposes. - J. Plumbing Systems "Plumbing Systems" means: - 1.
 Gas supply lines and fittings; - 2.
 Water supply, waste, and vent pipes and their fittings; - 3.
 Septic tanks and their drain fields; - 4. water, gas, and sewer service piping and their extensions to the tie-in of a public utility connection; or - 5.
 On-site wells and sewage disposal systems.